sftcd/tlspad/README.md

 ``.wav`` file generation code that produces modem noise.

 Things along these lines that are a work-in-progress:

+- trying out hashing packet sizes to buckets for instrument picking to be more robust against sequencing of IP addressess

 - allocated sessions -> instruments/channels more cleverly;
   primary sessions (checking CNAMEs?) get lower channels;